Sleep Problems Caused By Cerebral Palsy

 Weighted Blankets for Children with Cerebral Palsy

-Weighted blankets have become popular for their ability to reduce stress and anxiety and provide a soothing sleep.
+These have become popular for their ability to reduce stress and anxiety and provide soothing sleep.
 Weighted blankets can ease spastic movements in children with cerebral palsy.
 Weighted blankets can weigh up to 15 pounds, which reduces uncontrollable movements.

 People often experience a calming, hugging feeling when using the blanket.
-Many weighted blankets also offer deep pressure touch stimulation, which feels like a massage.
+Many weighted blankets also provide deep-pressure touch stimulation, which feels like a massage.
 This can cause the body to release serotonin naturally, causing a feeling of calm and happiness as the user drifts off to sleep.

 Parents looking at weighted blankets should talk with their medical provider or chat with a national cerebral palsy organization about their options.